Do Latter-day Saints Believe in Foreordination and Predestination?

 #1 The Term: Foreordination in LDS Theology

 Foreordination is a principle rooted deeply in the Latter-day Saint understanding of premortal life and God's omniscience.
-It refers to the belief that certain individuals were appointed, or ordained, in the premortal existence for specific missions or roles to be fulfilled on earth.
-This does not imply a lack of agency, but rather God's recognition of an individual's strengths and potential to make significant contributions in this life.
+This simply refers to a belief that an individuals were appointed, chosen, or ordained in premortal existence (or we call it a life before our existence in this world) for specific missions or roles to be fulfilled on earth.
+This doesn't say about a lack of agency, but rather God's recognition of an individual's strengths, capacity, desire, and potential to make significant contributions while still living in this life.

-Alma 13 gives a profound insight into this concept, particularly in verses 3-5, where it says:
+Alma 13 illustrates a profound insight of this concept, particularly in verses 3-5, where it says:

 "And this is the manner after which they were ordained—being called and prepared from the foundation of the world according to the foreknowledge of God, on account of their exceeding faith and good works; in the first place being left to choose good or evil; therefore they having chosen good, and exercising exceedingly great faith, are called with a holy calling, yea, with that holy calling which was prepared with, and according to, a preparatory redemption for such."

-From this scripture, we learn that foreordination is based on God's knowledge of who we were before this life and our righteousness therein.
-It emphasizes our agency—we are foreordained based on choices we made and are still free to choose whether to fulfill these divine roles.
+In this scripture, we learn to understand that foreordination is based on God's foreknowledge of who we were before we were born into this life on earth and the righteousness that has been made.
+So basically, he appoints us to something sometimes in this life because we are worthy of having it.
+It emphasizes our agency—we are foreordained based on those choices we made before we got here, and are still free to choose whether to fulfill these divine roles.

-In General Conference April 2024, Elder Steven R. Bangerter spoke about foreordination, underscoring that while "premortal promises and blessings are called your foreordination," they do not guarantee outcomes.
+In the General Conference April 2024, Elder Steven R. Bangerter spoke about foreordination, underscoring that while "premortal promises and blessings are called your foreordination," they do not guarantee outcomes.
 He emphasized that blessings and opportunities in life come through the righteous exercise of agency.
 This highlights the partnership between divine will and human choice.
-I encourage you to review his message where it highlights some important details of the importance of agency and foreordination.
+I encourage you to review his message, which highlights some important details of the importance of agency and foreordination.

 Those premortal promises and blessings are called your foreordination.
 “The doctrine of foreordination applies to all members of the Church.”
 Foreordination does not guarantee that you will receive certain callings or responsibilities.
 These blessings and opportunities come in this life as a result of your righteous exercise of agency, just as your foreordination in your premortal life came as a result of righteousness.
 As you prove yourself worthy and progress along the covenant path, you will receive opportunities to serve... - "Foreordained to Serve" By Elder Steven R. Bangerter